cncf/tag-security/governance/presentations.md

-# STAG presentations
+# Security TAG presentations

 Part of the STAG activities include having guest presentations by members of the community.
 We welcome any topic related to our mission and charter.
 Typical topics include projects, real-world use-cases, challenges or success stories.
-However, presentations must follow the following guielines.
+However, presentations must follow the following guidelines.

 ## Guidelines

-The presentation must follow the guidelines:
 - Presentations are encouraged to expose the SIG to cloud native open source projects, cloud native security concepts, and other cloud native or security groups.
 - Presentations should fit with our charter: https://github.com/cncf/sig-security/blob/master/governance/charter.md
 - Presentations should not be scheduled on the Agenda until the issue is filled in and the SIG representative has performed due diligence on the issue